 Whether or not you are allowed to use your South African credit or debit card abroad depends on how long you’ve been there and how long you remain.
 South Africans are allowed to use their South African bank cards during their temporary overseas travel.
 If you have moved overseas permanently, however, you will only be able to use your cards in the calendar year of departure from South Africa.
 Unfortunately South African banks aren’t efficient in monitoring this usage or applying SARB and SARS rules, so this is something you will need to manage yourself.
 Claiming ignorance is no defence and a breach of the rules could result in a lot more than a slap on the wrist.

-Life and living annuities are re retirement investment products which offer you an income from your retirement savings, with slight differences.
+Living annuities are retirement investment products which offer you an income from your retirement savings.
 There’s not much you can do with these annuities once you’ve emigrated.
 Though policy surrender is possible in some cases, it is only allowed if the policy values fall below specific thresholds.